Zlahrouni/the-new-zl/src/assets/db/posts/from-zero-to-website.md

 ### "The code gets complicated"

 As your project grows, organization becomes essential.
 Keep files organized with a clear structure.
 Comment your code to remember why you made certain choices.
 Make small, incremental changes rather than massive overhauls.
-Use version control with Git to track changes and revert when needed.
+Use version control with <a href="https://git-scm.com/" target="_blank" rel="noopener noreferrer">Git</a> to track changes and revert when needed.

 ## Learning Through Iteration